bbglab/openvariant/README.md

 ## Examples

-We offer a bunch of [Examples](https://github.com/bbglab/openvariant/tree/master/examples) to we be able to understand how OpenVariant can be applied.
+We offer a bunch of [examples](https://github.com/bbglab/openvariant/tree/master/examples) to be able to understand how OpenVariant can be applied.
 Also, check
 [Examples](https://openvariant.readthedocs.io/en/latest/examples.html) section in OpenVariant's documentation.

 ## Contributing